GetStream/stream-chat-unity/README.md

 ---

+## Any issues, bugs, or questions?
+Reach out to our [Support](https://getstream.io/contact/support/).

+---

 ## We are hiring

 We've recently closed a [\$38 million Series B funding round](https://techcrunch.com/2021/03/04/stream-raises-38m-as-its-chat-and-activity-feed-apis-power-communications-for-1b-users/) and we keep actively growing.